eduarias/beyonex/Readme.md

 are in the `resources`folder.
 The test cases are in `tests`folder on file `tests.robot`.

+## Run the test locally
+In practice it is easiest to install Robot Framework and SeleniumLibrary along with its dependencies using pip package manager.
+Once you have pip installed, all you need to do is running this command:

+`$ pip install -r requirements.txt`

+To execute the test:

+`$ python -m robot tests/tests.robot`

 ## Run the test using Docker
 To build the docker image for testing: